 Think about the presence of mobile computer devices in transport, shopping, or hospitality – everything happens in real-time.
 Mobile computers allow companies to solve problems faster when they arise.

 There are several big industries which rely heavily on the use of mobile computers.
 Let’s take a look at them.

 This is one of the world’s most decentralized industries as the companies operate in numerous locations worldwide.
 Having the ability to access databases and securely and while in motion is essential, especially when it comes to oil and gas transport.

 QR codes have become more and more common in healthcare institutions such as hospitals and pharmacies.
 The joke about a physician’s bad handwriting on a prescription or diagnosis is sure to be a thing of the past.

 Using mobile computers in the healthcare industry is a practical and often more cost-effective approach.
-Hospital workers can use a mobile computing device to scan a code and instantly receive a patient’s medical history.
+Hospital workers can use mobile computer devices to scan a code and instantly receive a patient’s medical history.
 This can often mean the difference between life and death.

 Transportation and Logistics

 Most of us have packages delivered to our door occasionally.
 The courier service that delivers your packages relies extensively on a mobile computing system.

 Perhaps you’ve noticed that they carry mobile computers that provide accurate data about packaging and delivery addresses.
 The company uses this technology to provide proof that those packages have been delivered safely and at a specific time.